Surf Life Saving Association - History

 lifeguard procedures there in the wake of a rash of ocean drownings.

-Bob Burnside and Phil Stubbs handled this task.
-The outcome
+Bob Burnside and Phil Stubbs handled this task, with Paul Cocke (LA County) and Bill

 included recommendations that resulted in installation of a